qducnguyen/cv-project-20222/README.md

 - [x] Colab notebook illustration
 - [x] Deployment Link

+---

 **Note: All the code need to run in this directory.*

 *All the code should be run on one of three platforms Linux OS, Google Colab, and Kaggle to work properly.*

+*For any information, please contact me at ducnq.204876@sis.hust.edu.vn*